 The Joker might be Mark Hamill’s best role ever, and it shows here.
 He gives a heartfelt eulogy to the Batman, casually tries to murder poor Sidney, has Harley Quinn play “Amazing Grace” on a kazoo, and even sheds a tear for his fallen foe.
 About three seconds after crying, he turns to his henchmen and blurts out, “That was fun.
 Who’s up for some Chinese?”

-That, my friends, is what the Joker should be like more often.
+That’s what the Joker should be like more often.
 You just cannot begin to guess what is going on in that chemically-scarred brain of his.

 #4: Everything the Question Ever Does (Justice League Unlimited, various)

-If I was cheating before with “The Great Brain Robbery,” I’m definitely cheating now.
+If I wasn’t cheating before with “The Great Brain Robbery,” I’m definitely cheating now.
 The Question is just a walking crowning moment of awesome.
 He’s been that way ever since he was created by Steve Ditko for Charlton Comics.
 In the DCAU, he’s even better.

 The original Question was an objectivist superhero who didn’t bother with that mild-mannered crap – he was just as likely take a villain down as Vic Sage as he was in his superhero guise.
 When the Question became part of the DC Universe after Crisis on Infinite Earths, Dennis O’Neill added a lot of eastern philosophy to the character.
 In the DCAU, he’s a Fox Mulder-style conspiracy buff, which is something totally new.
 And yet he manages to be completely awesome in this role.

 The Question is an example of an adaptation adding something new that works remarkably well with the character.
-Aided greatly by the terrific acting of Jeffrey Combs, the Question quickly became a fan favorite.
+Aided by the terrific acting of Jeffrey Combs, he quickly became a fan favorite.
 Even the writers started looking for ways to fit the character into more episodes.
 The DCAU brought the Question from being an obscure but awesome superhero into a character who is now a fan favorite among many.

 #3: The Flash Opens a Can of Whupass (Justice League Unlimited, “Divided We Fall”)